 1. DIY In-Flight Cocktail Kit

 It was love at first sip when we sampled The Cocktail Box Co.’s too-cute-for-words tin, filled with everything you need to create your own Old Fashioned or Champagne cocktail in the sky (or anywhere else you might have access to tiny liquor bottles).
+New this year, the line includes Gin & Tonic and Moscow Mule varieties.
 Each kit comes with all of the essentials for your favorite drinks (except the alcohol), including bitters, muddler spoons, sugar cubes and a linen napkin.
 Cheers!

 2. Polaroid Mint Camera